 The moulded bricks will be damaged if they are burned directly in a fire.
 The bricks are dried either naturally or artificially for two weeks.

-The natural process of brick drying includes sun-dried and air-dried bricks.
+The natural process of brick drying includes sun-dried bricks and air-dried bricks.
 The artificial drying of bricks includes specific dryers that receive heat from the furnace.

 Burning of Brick